 The problem is that we need something to rely on right from the start.
 The answer?

 Every league is different.
 Not only just because they play different settings with different number of teams.
 So one could say comparing leagues doesn’t make a lot of sense.

 That being said, from my experience I could tell you that if your team looks good in such comparison – it could do just fine when the real season starts.
 And going this way allows to avoid some so called “hype traps” which I’ll talk about later in more details.

 So the draft tool uses its league models, carefully built on results taken from other leagues using the same settings with all the NBA latest trends taken into consideration.
 So right from the start your team has a pattern to be measured against.
 And even if some initial comparison will not tell you the whole story – for just the same reason with franchise players usually being taken first – soon you’ll find out building paths that will make your team look optimized.

 How does it work?

 First things first.
 The tool is not going to help you until you meet some requirements and tell it a bit about your preferences.

 So first of all it needs to know what kind of draft you want help with.
 If it’s one of your synchronized leagues from Yahoo!
 Or ESPN?
-Or maybe a mock?
+Or maybe a fantasy basketball mock draft?
 Or maybe even a totally custom league?

 Please notice that the only way of drafting with the Draft Tool and online ESNP draft window together is using the html version of the ESPN application.
 The flash one doesn’t allow for outside data transfer so that the Draft Tool would not know the draft results.
 We also strongly recommend using Chrome or Firefox as you browser because others could have problems working with technologies we implemented to provide you with such a powerful application.